About Rep. Paul Harris

 Paul is a cancer survivor.
 He understands first-hand how cancer impacts patients and their families.
 He supports cancer research and works tirelessly on awareness and prevention.
 In 2019, he was the prime sponsor of, and championed legislation to raise the age of tobacco sales to 21 and promote vaccines for measles, mumps, and rubella.

 Paul has received numerous honors as a legislator.
+Most recently (2023) he received the Washington Chapter, American Academy of Pediatrics (WCAAP) David Frockt Child Advocate Award.
 In 2017, he received the “Y Legislative Champion Award” from the YMCA for leadership in support of children, families and healthy communities.
 In 2018, he received the “Annual Secretary of Health Award” from the Washington State Public Health Association.
 In 2018, he also received the “Courage Award,” and in 2019 earned the “National Distinguished Advocacy Award” from the American Cancer Society for his work on the Tobacco-21 legislation.
 And in 2019, the Washington Association for Career and Technical Education named Paul “Legislator of the Year.”
-He also received the “Friend of the Farm Bureau” award from the Washington State Farm Bureau.

 Paul has several goals in Olympia, which include: